SAJAD-net/Programming_Quest/README.md

 ## weather

-    	shows the temperature of the provinces of Iran
+    	shows the weather informations of the provinces of Iran

 ## iptools

-    	uses api to get and display your ip address and some informations of it
+    	uses api to get and display your ip address and some other informations

 ## pfiglet

-	to generate text banners.
+	to generate ascci banners.

 ## fron